Samsung Galaxy S20 Ultra teardown shows new phone is a 'monster'

 The inside of the phone apparently looks quite similar to the Note10+ 5G, except the space for the stylus is used to house more battery.
 The main board is loaded with cameras, millimeter-wave hardware and extra board layers.

-The sensor on the 108 MP wide-angle camera covers around double the surface area of the iPhone 11 Pro's 12 MP primary sensor, iFixit says.
+The sensor on the 108-megapixel wide-angle camera covers around double the surface area of the iPhone 11 Pro's 12-megapixel primary sensor, iFixit says.

 Given all the specs packed into the Galaxy S20 Ultra, it's no surprise that iFixit gave the device a repairability score of 3 out of 10, with 10 being the easiest to repair.